Rolling hairpin replication: Asymmetric junction resolution

-Due to the location of the active origin OriL_{TC} in the dimer junction, synthesis of new copies of the left-end hairpin in the correct, i.e.flip, orientation is not straightforward since a replication fork moving from this site through the linear bridge structure should synthesize new DNA in the flop orientation.
-Instead, the left-hand MVM dimer junction is resolved asymmetrically in a process that creates a cruciform intermediate.
-This maneuver accomplishes two things: it allows synthesis of the new DNA in the correct sequence orientation, and it creates a structure that can be resolved by NS1.
-This "heterocruciform" model of synthesis suggests that resolution is driven by the NS1 helicase activity and depends on the inherent instability of the duplex palindrome, a property that allows it to switch between its linear and cruciform configurations.
+For heterotelomeric viruses, such as MVM, left-end termini in the turnaround configuration cannot be nicked, and terminal resolution only occurs at the right end.
+Due to the location of OriL_{TC} in the dimer junction, creating new copies of the left-end hairpin in the flip orientation is not straightforward since a replication fork moving from the origin should synthesize DNA in the flop orientation.
+Instead, the left-hand MVM dimer junction is resolved asymmetrically in a process that creates a cruciform intermediate and melts and reorients both arms of the duplex.
+Two telomeres are created: one derived from the inboard, GAA arm of the hairpin in the extended configuration and the other from the outboard, TC arm into a turnaround configuration.
+Construction of the cruciform accomplishes two things: it enables synthesis of DNA in the correct (flip) orientation at the left end of all full-length genomes, and it creates a structure that can be resolved by NS1.
+Resolution is likely driven by NS1's helicase activity and depends on the duplex palindrome's instability, which allows it to switch between linear and cruciform configurations.

-NS1 initially introduces a single-strand nick in OriL_{TC} in the B ("right") arm of the junction and becomes covalently attached to the DNA on the 5′ side of the nick, exposing a basepaired 3′ nucleotide.
-Two outcomes can then occur, depending on the speed with which a replication fork is assembled.
-If assembly is rapid, then while the junction is in its linear configuration, "read-through" synthesis copies the upper strand, which regenerates the duplex junction and displaces a positive-sense strand that feeds back into the replicative pool.
-This promotes MVM DNA amplification but does not lead to synthesis of new terminal sequences in the correct orientation or to junction resolution.

-To create a resolvable structure, the initial nicking must be followed by melting and rearrangement of the dimer junction into a cruciform.
-This is driven by the 3′-to-5′ helicase activity of the 5′-linked NS1 complex.
-Once this cruciform extends to include sequences beyond the nick site, the exposed primer at the nick site in OriL_{TC} undergoes template switching by annealing with its complement in the lower arm of the cruciform.
-If a fork assembles after this point, then the subsequent synthesis unfolds and copies the lower cruciform arm.
-This creates a heterocruciform intermediate that contains the newly synthesized telomere in the flip sequence orientation that is attached to the lower strand of the B arm.
-This modified junction is called MJ2.
+NS1 initially nicks OriL_{TC} in the B ("right") arm of the junction and covalently bonds to the DNA on the 5′ side of the nick, exposing a basepaired 3′ nucleotide.
+Depending on how fast a replication fork is assembled, two outcomes can then occur.
+If assembly is rapid, then "read-through" synthesis copies the upper strand while the junction is in its linear configuration, which regenerates the duplex junction and displaces a positive-sense strand that is recycled for replication.
+This promotes duplex DNA amplification but does not lead to synthesis of termini in the correction orientation or to junction resolution.
+To create a resolvable structure, nicking must be followed by melting and rearrangement of the junction into a cruciform.
+Once the cruciform extends to beyond the nick site, the exposed primer at the nick site in OriL_{TC} switches templates by annealing with its complement in the lower arm of the cruciform.
+If a replication fork is then assembled, then the lower arm is subsequently unfolded and copied.
+This creates a heterocruciform intermediate with the newly synthesized telomere in the flip orientation attached to the lower strand of the B arm.
+This modified junction is called MJ2 and consists of an A ("left") arm, B ("right") arm, an "upper" arm with rabbit ears, and a "lower" arm with rabbit ears.